TalaoDAO/oidc4vc-server/docs/source/api.rst

 Standard use cases for APIs are :

-* Issue claims (certificates, diplomas, agreements, ...) to persons, companies and all sorts of orgqnizations.
+* Issue claims (certificates, diplomas, agreements, ...) to persons, companies and all sorts of organizations.
 * Authenticate users who have their own Decentralized Identity.
 * Create decentralized Identities for others.
 * Strenghen an employer brand with latest technology features like Blockchain Resume, Decentralized Identity,...